 - Access to our online learning environment where you can:

 - Watch live and recorded webinars

-- Share and discuss your study with a community of peers
+- Share and discuss your studies with an online community.

 When I pay for my SQA Diploma, will I have to pay for it in full at the start or can I buy each unit separately?
-Is there a way to spread the cost, for example by monthly/quarterly instalments installments?
+Is there a way to spread the cost for example by monthly/quarterly instalments?

 You can pay for each unit separately.
 We also have a 12-month payment plan available if you purchase the full Diploma.
 Please call our Sales and Enquiry Team on 0345 2032103 if you’d like to discuss this option.

 What happens if my employer wants to pay for my Diploma?

 Your employer can pay for all of your units up front or one-by-one.
 Please call our Sales and Enquiry Team on 0345 2032103 if you’d like to discuss this option.
 Please note that the ‘payment plan’ option is available only to personal payers